splewis/get5/documentation/docs/commands.md

 # :material-apple-keyboard-command: Commands

-Generally admin commands will have a `get5_` prefix and must be used in console.
+Admin commands will have a `get5_` prefix and must be used in console.
 Commands intended for general player usage are created with `sm_` prefixes, which means SourceMod automatically registers a `!` and `.` chat version of the command.
 (For example: `sm_ready` in console is equivalent to `!ready` or `.ready` in chat).